 The school offers several clinical programs in which students can develop lawyer skills, such as interviewing, counseling, drafting, negotiation, and trial advocacy.
-These programs involve students in simulated exercises as well as in actual courtroom proceedings.
+Those programs involve students in simulated exercises as well as in actual courtroom proceedings.

-Cornell Legal Aid provides legal assistance to indigent persons in civil matters in Tompkins County and involves students in the actual practice of law.
-Participation is open to secondand third-year students.
+Cornell Legal Aid provides legal assistance to indigent people in civil matters in Tompkins County and involves students in the actual practice of law.
+Participation is open to second- and third-year students.

-In the first-level seminar, Legal Aid Seminar I, students handle five to eight cases in the areas of governmental benefit, housing, family, and consumer law.
+In the first-level seminar, Legal Aid I, students handle four to six cases in the areas of governmental benefit, housing, family, and consumer law.
 Students may represent clients at administrative hearings.
-Students also attend weekly classes, largely devoted to the development of basic lawyering skills (interviewing, counseling, negotiation, hearing advocacy).
+Students also attend weekly classes, largely devoted to the development of basic lawyering skills (interviewing, counseling, hearing advocacy).
 The skills are developed through lecture, discussion, simulation, and critique of actual case handling.